dhruvkud13/dhruvkud13/README.md

 -->

 # 💫 About Me:
-👋 Hi there, I'm @dhruvkud13!<br>🌱 I'm currently pursuing my B.Tech degree in Information Technology<br>👯 Looking to collaborate on multiple cool open source projects<br>🤝 I’m looking to get into the world of open source!<br>🔭 I’m currently working as a software and web developer intern<br>🌱 I’m currently learning data science<br>👨🏻‍🏫 I'm involved in teaching assistance at a data science institute<br>⚡ Fun fact- I love sports!!
+👋 Hi there, I'm @dhruvkud13!<br>🌱 I'm currently pursuing my Masters in Computer Science at the University of Southern California<br>👯 Looking to collaborate on multiple cool open source projects<br>🤝 I’m looking to get into the world of open source!<br>🔭 I’m currently looking for internships in software engineering and data science<br> ⚡ Fun fact- I love sports!!

 ## 🌐 Socials: